xxxqgg/Assignments-Alert-Bot/README.md

 Based on [python-telegram-bot](https://python-telegram-bot.org/)

 ## Usage
+- /all: Display all the assignments.
+- /add: Add an assignment.
+Arguments: /add [AssignmentName] [Date and time].
+    There are certain limitations to this command:
+    1. There MUST BE NO SPACE in AssignmentName
+    2. The date must be in format like MM-dd
+    3. The time must be in format like hh:mm:ss
+- /remove: Remove an assignment.
+Arguments: /remove [assignment_id]
+- /stop: Stop the bot from sending daily alerts.
+There must be no assignments left to use this command.

+## Deployment
 Feel free to use the bot directly: follow [@AssignmentsAlertBot](https://telegram.me/AssignmentsAlertBot)

 Or you can run the bot on your own server: